Paris in Fall

 But just as the season ends and the leaves fall, so our time comes to an end in Paris.

-It has been two glorious weeks, and although I have been to Paris several times, I declare this time to be my favourite time.
+It has been two glorious weeks, and although I have been to Paris several times, I declare this time to be my favorite time.
 We have not been rushed, and we have also enjoyed Paris at the start of the Christmas season.

 Leaving The Hotel

-We leave Pullman Paris La Défense and the doorman assists us to the top of the stairs with our two large suitcases, and small trolley case.
+We leave Pullman Paris La Défense and the doorman assists us to the top of the stairs with our two large suitcases, and a small trolley case.